ibm-cloud-docs/vpc/file_storage_vpc_create.md

  ```
  {: codeblock}

-### Creating a file share from a snapshot with the API
+## Creating a file share from a snapshot with the API
 {: #fs-create-share-from-snapshot-api}
+{: api}

 For more information about how to create a file share from a snapshot, see [Restoring data from a file share snapshot](/docs/vpc?topic=vpc-fs-snapshots-restore&interface=api#fs-snapshots-restore-API).

-### Adding supplemental IDs when you create a file share with the API
+## Adding supplemental IDs when you create a file share with the API
 {: #fs-add-supplemental-id-api}
+{: api}

 When you mount a file share in Linux, the user ID (UID) and group ID (GID) can be used to assign ownership of all the files and folders on that share.

 With the API, you can set `UID` and `GID` values for the `initial_owner` property to control access to your file shares.
 Wherever you mount the file share, the root folder must use that user ID and group ID.
 You can set the `UID` or `GID`, or both when you create a share in a `POST /shares` call.

-If you change the supplemental IDs (UID or GID) from the virtual server instance, it is not possible to determine that it was changed.
-As a result, `initial_owner` does not change in the API database but changes only in the file storage system.
+If you change local user and group permissions from the virtual server instance, it is not possible to determine that it was changed from the Cloud.
+As a result, `initial_owner` value does not change in the API responses.
 {: note}

 The following table shows UID and GID values that you can set, and values that are reserved.